 - Oat flour: While oat flour is the preferred choice for these vegan eggplant meatballs, almond flour can step in as a substitute.
 It's gluten-free and imparts a slightly nutty flavor that complements the recipe beautifully.

-- Chickpea flour: If chickpea flour is off the table, rice flour can take its place.
-It has a neutral flavor and works well in this recipe.
+- Chickpea flour: Rice flour is a great alternative!
+It has a neutral flavour and works well in this recipe.
 While chickpea flour is high in protein and recommended, feel free to experiment with rice flour.

 - Lentils: Lentils are the go-to for this recipe, but black beans can serve as a substitute.
 They offer a similar protein source and smooth texture, making your vegan eggplant meatballs just as delicious.

 - Eggplant: This is, after all, a meatball recipe using hearty roasted eggplant.
-But if eggplant isn't your thing, give zucchini a try.
+But if eggplant isn't your thing, try zucchini.
 Just remember to adjust the amount of flour, as zucchini has a higher water content.

 - Gluten-Free Bread Crumb Variation: If you're looking to switch things up or if chickpea flour isn't readily available, you can use gluten-free breadcrumbs.
 For an added crunch, consider using gluten-free panko breadcrumbs.
 Just remember to adjust the moisture in your recipe as breadcrumbs may absorb more liquid than chickpea flour.